Exterior Wood Shutters and Doors Crafted with Minimal Environmental Impact

 Many of our employees have a deep commitment to the local forests and farmland through long heritages of working the lands and forests in our area, in some cases for seven generations.
 In addition to buying local and hiring and training local "farm boys", we donate all of our saw dust and millings to dairy farmers on our mountain.
 We have a flexible work schedule that accommodates employees who have other duties on the home farm.
 Additionally, the unavoidable sawdust from cutting and sanding is carefully collected throughout the plant and is picked up daily by farmers who use it for bedding for the cattle, and then ultimately, returning it to the land after it has been mixed with manure to make an organic mulch/fertilizer.

-Build your new Custom Louvered Shutters and get a Free Instant Quote Today
+Build your new Custom Louvered Doors and get a Free Instant Quote Today

-Our state of the art designers allow you to design and build completely customized Louvered Shutters to fit your exact needs.
+Our state of the art designers allow you to design and build completely customized Louvered Doors to fit your exact needs.

 Questions or concerns contact us here or via 412.641.0177 .Build an Instant Quote